-The new Kindle Fire HD tablet exploit is actually based one that was found on the Transformer Prime in Google’s Android 4.0 Ice Cream Sandwich (ICS) operating system by sparkym3.
+The new Kindle Fire HD tablet exploit is actually based on one that was found on the Transformer Prime in Google’s Android 4.0 Ice Cream Sandwich (ICS) operating system by sparkym3.

 Source: Liliputing